-- 1. What Centralines knows about the asset fleet, which details: - decisions made in the past and associated rationale - failure modes experienced both locally and outside of Centralines' portfolio, and - volumes and conditions of the assets within the fleet. - 2.
+- 1. What Centralines knows about the asset fleet, which details: - · decisions made in the past and associated rationale - failure modes experienced both locally and outside of Centralines' portfolio, and - · volumes and conditions of the assets within the fleet. - 2.
 What Centralines needs from the asset fleet.
 This context details: - the functional requirements of the asset fleets aligned to corporate objectives through the Asset Management Policy and Asset Management Objectives. - 3.
-How Centralines intends on delivering those requirements through maintenance and renewal strategies.
+How Centralines optimises what it needs from the assets through maintenance and renewal strategies.

-To date Centralines has established a template for fleet strategies and a maturity roadmap articulating the current maturity of each fleet strategy and the intended development roadmap over time.
+Centralines has established a template for fleet strategies and a maturity roadmap articulating the current maturity of each fleet strategy and the intended development roadmap over time.
+The intention is for this content to perpetually evolve as the institutional knowledge of the organisation grows.